Gorn: Depictions

 The Gorn was designed by artist Wah Chang, and is depicted in Arena as a hissing, slow-moving but lethal beast.
 The Gorn captain was portrayed by Bill Blackburn and Bobby Clark, and voiced by Ted Cassidy.

 In the animated series, the Gorn appeared less harsh than in the original.

-In the Star Trek: Enterprise appearance, the Gorn Slar was designed and rendered using computer animation, and looked different from the original appearance; the clearest being lack of compound eyes.
+In the Star Trek: Enterprise appearance, the Gorn Slar was designed and rendered using computer animation, and looked different from the original appearance; the clearest difference was the lack of compound eyes.
 Slar also moved much faster than the Gorn Captain Kirk fought.
 Since "In a Mirror, Darkly" takes place entirely within the Mirror Universe, the contact seen between the Terran Empire and the creature does not contradict the first contact seen in "Arena".

 The 2022 Strange New Worlds episode "All Those Who Wander", depicts the Gorn as having prodigious speed and agility, and a physical form similar to their forms in the 2013 video game Star Trek (see below).
 The episode reveals key details of their biology, including their reproduction by mating, and then laying parasitic eggs in a host body through spraying venom at the body.
 The eggs hatch in a similar manner to the chest bursters from Alien.
 Gorn hatchlings can grow quickly; they and their egg forms have evolved the ability to evade Starfleet and other electromagnetic medical sensors.
 The episode also depicts their bodies, being reptilian, as sensitive to, and thus easily killed by, extreme cold.

+The 2023-2025 two part episode "Hegemony" again depicts the Gorn, who this time capture many of the ship's crew members.
+In the 2025 episode "Terrarium", crew member Ortegas is stranded on a planet with a Gorn, and learns to communicate with it.
+This episode serves as a prequel to the original series episode "Arena".